iYadavVaibhav/iyadavvaibhav.github.io/_posts/2021-07-27-electronics-notes.md

 ## Components

 **LEDs** - bulb, usually added with resister.
 This give resistance to circuit.
+Longer leg is +ve.
+- RGB has common anode and cathode LED. long to GND, light then cathode else anode.
+- Control brightness by PWM - pulse width modulation.
+- Mine is CC.

 **Multimeter** - measures volts, amps and resistance.
 Continuity, NPN and PNP, for AC and DC.
 When measuring AMPs do switch red com.